nozzlegear/ShopifySharp/docs/contribution-guide.md

 ShopifySharp is uses [xUnit](https://xunit.github.io/) for tests.
 New tests should all follow the format of other, existing tests.
 You can use the [Article](https://github.com/nozzlegear/ShopifySharp/blob/master/ShopifySharp.Tests/Article_Tests.cs) test as an example.

-If you're using VS Code, I would highly recommend that you [use the provided ShopifySharp Test snippet in the VSCode folder](https://github.com/nozzlegear/ShopifySharp/blob/master/.vscode/snippets.csharp.json).
+If you're using VS Code, a snippet should be automatically loaded for creating tests.
 This snippet will set up a new test file for you when you type `test-shopifysharp`:

 ![shopifysharp-test](https://cloud.githubusercontent.com/assets/2417276/25457929/94bc71dc-2a9d-11e7-80ac-72352715504e.gif)